meddle0x53/tmangr/README.md

 6. Navigate with modern browser to the application on http://localhost:3000
 7. Log in as the user 'meddle@tmangr.com' with password '123456'
 8. Play arround!

+## Running the tests
+This application has both client side and server side integration and unit tests.
+1. Run the client side tests from the browser.
+Open http://localhost:3000/qunit
+2. Source code for the client tests can be found in the 'test/javascript' folder.